Communications and Control for Wireless Drone-Based Antenna Array: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a novel framework for employing a drone-enabled antenna array system that can provide wireless services to ground users within a minimum time.
-To this end, we have minimized the transmission time as well as the control time needed for changing the locations and orientations of the drones.
-First, we have optimized the positions of drones (as the array elements) within the antenna array such that the transmission time for each user is minimized.
+To this end, we have minimized the transmission time and the control time needed for changing the locations and orientations of the drones.
+First, we have optimized the positions of drones within the antenna array such that the transmission time for each user is minimized.
 Next, given the determined locations of drones, we have minimized the control time of the quadrotor drones by optimally adjusting the rotors' speeds.
 Our results have shown that the proposed drone antenna array with the optimal configuration yields a significant improvement in terms of the service time, spectral and energy efficiency.
-In addition, our results have revealed key design guidelines and fundamental tradeoffs for leveraging in an antenna array system.
-To our best knowledge, this is the first comprehensive study on the joint communications and control of drone-based antenna array systems.
+Our results have revealed key design guidelines and fundamental tradeoffs for leveraging in an antenna array system.
+To our best knowledge, this is the first comprehensive study on the joint communications and control of drone antenna array systems.